Sales Portal Surgeon Portal 844-294-3245 844-294-3245

 Tell me more about the Lapiplasty® surgery.
 What should I expect?

-ROBERT SANTROCK, MD: Most typically the Lapiplasty surgery is done as an outpatient, meaning you can go home the same day.
+ROBERT SANTROCK, MD: Most typically the Lapiplasty® surgery is done as an outpatient, meaning you can go home the same day.
 Our typical patient would undergo a nerve block, which is a type of anesthesia that numbs you from about the knee down.
 We also then have the patient go to sleep, but it’s a little bit lighter than our average, general anesthesia.
 This helps you wake up a little faster.
 Our recovery typically is going to be about six weeks in a weight-bearing boot.
-We’re going to send you home with crutches, but you’re likely going to be able to put weight on it within just a few days.
+We’re going to send you home with crutches, but you’re likely going to be able to put weight on it within 3-10 days.1,2

 Am I a candidate for Lapiplasty® 3D Bunion Correction® if I have diabetes?